NicholasSperry/RetinaSmartCamera/README.md

 * `bin/` Retina CUDA library developed by Ozimek, which is needed to run his Retina code with GPU acceleration.
 * `retina_data/` Contains the retina data needed to run Ozimek's software retina.
 * `models/` Contains pre-trained PyTorch models.
 * `notebooks/` The source code of this project.
 This was done entirely using Jupyter notebooks.
+A `manual.md` file is also included in this folder explaining how to run the code.

 ## Requirements
 ### Google Colab